 The furthering of the Digital Education initiative and completion of the Digital Education action items requires the participation of many education-related entities.
-The Educational Service Unit Coordinating Council (ESUCC) and the Nebraska Department of Education (NDE) are cooperating on a comprehensive instructional improvement plan that includes a 2017-2019 biennial budget request.
+The Educational Service Unit Coordinating Council (ESUCC) and the Nebraska Department of Education (NDE) are cooperating on aggregated purchases of computing devices and a statewide learning management system as part of the COVID-19 response.